-Figure 2: [Diagnosis A204a] Maps of MSL trend differences using GPD wet tropospheric correction compared with the composite reference (top) and the radiometric correction (bottom).
+Figure 2: [Diagnosis A204-a] Maps of MSL trend differences using GPD wet tropospheric correction compared with the composite reference (top) and the radiometric correction (bottom).

 Annual and semi-annuals signals

 Validation diagnoses used

 The analyses of periodic signals of regional mean sea level are performed thanks to diagnosis A205 where the difference of amplitudes and phases between SLA using successively 2 wet tropospheric corrections are mapped for annual and semi-annual signals.
 These diagnoses allow us to characterize the local or regional impact of new corrections.